PriyadharshiniGunasekar/Predicting-hospital-readmission/README.md

 # 🏥 Predicting Hospital Readmission

-This project predicts whether a patient is likely to be readmitted to the hospital.
+This project predicts whether a patient is likely to be readmitted to the hospitals.
 It uses machine learning and patient data to improve healthcare decisions.

 ---